-Nor can digital agencies create this insurance policy by adopting the standard distribution tactics.
+Digital marketing agencies can’t create this insurance policy by adopting the standard distribution tactics.
 It’s in your interests to create a scenario where procurement encounters serious corporate resistance to the idea of swapping your agency out.
 CAVEAT: I’m assuming your agency is good at the marketing work they contracted you for..

 But not just any kind of standard dashboard.
 If your potential audience is senior management across the corporate then the standard of reporting has to rise substantially.
 And the skill with which you “tailor” the message to suit the recipient has to improve dramatically.

-The dashboard should show clients of digital agencies quickly “what they should care about and why”.
-So there is a premium on brevity and clarity.
-And producing information that is easily and immediately assimilated.
+The dashboard should show clients of digital marketing agencies quickly “what they should care about and why”.
+So there is a premium on quick access and clarity.
+So that the information is easily and immediately assimilated.

 The prize ought to be obvious.
-Relationships built and value appreciated by the movers and shakers across your corporate client, so that your digital agency is far from the swappable commodity that purchasing can just cast aside in pursuit of another small reduction in cost.
+Any agency wants relationships built and value appreciated by the movers and shakers across their corporate client.
+This makes your digital agency far removed from the “swappable commodity” that purchasing can just cast aside in pursuit of another small reduction in cost.

 But you’ll need a reporting system that: